 The Atlantic ghost catshark (Apristurus atlanticus) is another deepwater denizen of the Atlantic Ocean.
 This shark lives on the continental slope in the British Isles and Madeira area primarily at depths no shallower than 4,900 feet.
 They can be identified by the extreme anterior position of both of their dorsal fins.
 The length of their elongated eyes is equivalent to 5% of their entire body length which gives them a cat-like appearance and is the source of their name.

-These sharks are extremely rare and not much is known about their feeding, reproductive, or behavioral habits.
+These small sharks are extremely rare and not much is known about their feeding, reproductive, or behavioral habits.
 It is believed that they eat small baitfish, and they measure around 9.25 inches in length which earns them their place on this ranking of the smallest sharks in the world.

 #7 Smallest Shark in the World: African Lanternshark